Conorjbr/rock-paper-scissors/README.md

 Project Conclusions

-I found myself very confused at the start of this project as I did not have any previous experience of Javascript and found the lossons and challenges very difficult as I worked through them.
+I found myself very confused at the start of this project as I did not have any previous experience of Javascript and found the course lessons and challenges very difficult as I worked through them.
 I found that I learned a lot about this language very quickly while working through the various challenges to get the project completed.
-I have definitely learned a lot about Javascrpt and about how to approach putting together a coding project.
+I have definitely learned a lot about Javascript and about how to approach putting together a coding project.
 I am now keen to put this knowledge to further use.

 Learnings from this project